MicrosoftDocs/windows-ai-docs/docs/windows-ml/custom-operators/IMLOperatorKernelContext_GetInputTensor.md

 ---
 title: IMLOperatorKernelContext.GetInputTensor method
-description: Gets the input tensor of the operator at the specified index. ms.date: 4/1/2019 ms.topic: article
+description: Learn about the IMLOperatorKernelContext.GetInputTensor method.
+This method gets the input tensor of the operator at the specified index. ms.date: 4/1/2019 ms.topic: article
 keywords: windows 10, windows machine learning, WinML, custom operators, GetInputTensor